Tanuki/tanuki.py/examples/email_matching/readme.md

 OPENAI_API_KEY=sk-XXX
 ```

-Ensure you have an account with AWS for their email sending service, and OpenAI to access their underlying models.
+Ensure you have an account with OpenAI to access their underlying models.

 ## Install